stratasan/engineering/docs/growth.md

 Stratasan has a high level of commitment to support our employees' ongoing education and career growth.
-However, actually making use of this is our own indvidual responsibility.
+However, actually making use of this is our own individual responsibility.
 This may include spending personal time on learning new tools and processes outside of our normal working hours.

-An implication of this is that over time, an invididual should be able to close similarly sized issues more quickly and/or complete larger issues in the same time.
+An implication of this is that over time, an individual should be able to close similarly sized issues more quickly and/or complete larger issues in the same time.
 Of course it's difficult to directly compare any two issues but we're talking in the ideal sense here.